AnshdeepSachdeva/nowhere-in-void/README.md

 This was a wonderful learning opportunity, allowing me to familiarize myself with new techniques and technologies.
 It was my first experience of conceptualizing and building a game from ground up.
 It helped me to gain invaluable insights into game development.

 Fuelled by a passion for coding, gaming, and technology, this project served as the ideal amalgamation of my interests.
-What began as a summer project quickly evolved into a labor of love, seeing me dedicate countless hours to the game's design, coding, debugging, and refinement to provide an unparalleled gaming experience.
+What began as a summer project quickly evolved into a labor of love.

-As a devoted learner and developer, I am always open to feedback and suggestions for improvement.
-I eagerly anticipate hearing from you and hope you derive as much enjoyment from playing the game as I did from developing it!

 ## Acknowledgments
 This game is developed using the Three.js library, an incredible open-source 3D library that makes it easy to create and display animated 3D computer graphics in